Roasted Zucchini and Mushrooms with Feta

 - Then cut each piece into strips not more than 1/2 inch wide.
 (For smaller zucchinis, just cut into bite-sized pieces.)

-- Whisk together the olive oil, balsamic vinegar, dried thyme, Spike Seasoning (if using), and black pepper to make the marinade.
+- Whisk together the olive oil, balsamic vinegar, dried thyme, Spike Seasoning (affiliate link), and black pepper to make the marinade.

 - Put the zucchini and mushrooms into a large bowl (or Ziploc bag) and toss with the marinade.
 (You can let this marinate on the counter for an hour or two if you have time, but it will still be good even if you can’t take time for that.)

 - When you’re ready to cook spread the vegetables out in a single layer on a large baking sheet.
-(Use two baking sheets if the pan looks crowded like mine!)
+(You can use two baking sheets if the pan looks too crowded.)

 - Roast 20 minutes, then stir and spread the vegetables back out.
 (There will probably be some liquid on the surface of the baking sheet at this point.)

 - Continue to roast until the surface of the baking sheet looks dry and the zucchini and mushrooms are starting to look lightly browned, about 15-20 minutes more.

 - Put vegetables on a serving dish and crumble Feta over (and parsley if using.)

 You can use regular white mushrooms if you prefer.
 Use either a large zucchini about 12 inches long or 3-4 smaller ones.
 I'm a huge fan of Spike Seasoning (affiliate link) but use any all-purpose seasoning you have on hand.
 Recipe created by Kalyn.

 Amount Per Serving: Calories: 170Total Fat: 13gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 15mgSodium: 418mgCarbohydrates: 9gFiber: 2gSugar: 5gProtein: 6g